yannick-c/yannick-couzinie.github.io/_pages/about.md

 ---

-I am currently a Postdoc jointly at the University of Tokyo and Quemix Inc. and as such a member of the [https://sqai.jp](SQAI – Center of Innovation for Sustainable Quantum AI).
+I am currently a Postdoc jointly at the University of Tokyo and Quemix Inc. and as such a member of the [SQAI – Center of Innovation for Sustainable Quantum AI](https://sqai.jp) consortium.
 My research mainly concerns algorithms for gate based quantum computation, quantum annealing and machine learning techniques at the interface with materials science and optimization problems.
 This is done by either working directly on quantum